Causes & Treatment

 Theory 1:

-There are intraovarian increased androgen concentrations in women with PCOS; there are high numbers of follicles in the ovaries compared to women with no PCOS at the same age.
-This is because there is no ovulation happening, and follicles, in a way, don’t want to come out.
+Intraovarian increased androgen concentrations are often seen in women with PCOS.
+This means there are more follicles in the ovaries compared to women without PCOS, at the same age.
+Usually, this happens because ovulation isn’t occurring regularly.
+So follicles, in a way, don’t want to ‘come out’.

 Theory 2:

-The two-cell theory considers how oestrogen and androgen are produced in the ovary.
-In PCOS, LH (Luteinizing hormone) concentration is much higher, with more androgen concentration in the ovaries.
-There is also Insulin resistance in PCOS which also affects androgen concentration.
+The two-cell theory looks at how oestrogen and androgen are produced in the ovary.
+In PCOS, luteinizing hormone (LH) levels are much higher, which leads to more androgen production in the ovaries.
+PCOS is also associated with insulin resistance, which can further impact androgen levels.

 Ultrasound findings of PCOS